igwgames/create-nes-game/generators/shared/README.template.md

 This rom includes unit tests that can be used to verify that the game works.
 Run them using the `create-nes-game test` command.

+The tests are located in the `test/` folder.

 <% } %>
 # Directory layout